How to build a company wiki that doesn't suck

 In addition to sharing wiki content with your team, you can also share your wiki's performance.
 Analytics show data like doc views, reactions, last updated, and most frequent contributors.

-Make your words actionable with Discussions and Decisions
+Make your words actionable with Questions and Answers

-Working remotely means messages are often lost in chat tools and email.
+Working remotely often means messages are often lost in chat tools and email.
 Move work along by having Discussions next to your docs.
 Discussions must be closed with a decision, so that everyone is clear on the next steps forward.
+Here’s some more tips to improve your wiki writing:

 Engage readers with visuals

 Sometimes it's easier to get your message across without writing a word.
 That's easy in Slite.
 Record a video directly in Slite, or embed a Loom or Youtube link.
-And if you want to draw out some thoughts, you can embed a Miro board, Figjam file, or sketch directly in Slite with Excalidraw.
+And if you want to draw out some thoughts, you can embed a Miro board, Figjam file, or sketch directly in Slite wiki pages with Excalidraw.
 Programmers can include code snippets.
+Check our complete list of integrations here.

 Our Editor contains dozens of [/] commands for you to explore your visual creativity and share your work with your team.